paulo0879/crudclient/README.md

 specifying a newer version in [bower.json](bower.json).
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

-## Building for production

-To optimize the CrudClient application for production, run:

-    ./gradlew -Pprod clean bootRepackage

-This will concatenate and minify the client CSS and JavaScript files.
-It will also modify `index.html` so it references these new files.
-To ensure everything worked, run:

-    java -jar build/libs/*.war

-Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 ## Testing

 To launch your application's tests, run: